Efficient Love

 Instead, it drew an estimated 2 million visitors (that was a huge number back in those days between 1994-2004.)
 That simple website ended up generating more than 15,000 responses from women who believed they might be my Heroine.

 Here was the first hard lesson: many of those women were not describing who they actually were.
 They were describing who they wanted to be.
 They projected my 28 traits onto themselves because they liked the idea of being that woman.
-That was mostly my fault because each trait had an enticing and provocative adjective that apparently were adjectives that a lot of women wanted to have.
+That was totaling my fault because each trait had an enticing and provocative adjective that apparently were adjectives that a lot of women wanted to have that described them.
 It was also my fault that, unintentionally, each trait was too ambiguous and subjective, making it too easy to misinterpret.
 It took time – and more first dates than I care to admit – to learn how to distinguish aspiration from embodiment.
 Between potential and pattern.

 That is how I eventually went on 1,200 first dates over roughly ten years.